google/google-analytics-utilities/README.md

 1. Navigate to the “GA4 Google Ads Links” sheet.
+2. Enter the following:
+    1. Property ID
+    2. Google Ads client ID
+    3. True or false for “Ads Personalization Enabled”
-2. Enter the account ID, property ID, Google Ads client ID, and whether or not ads data validation should be enabled.
-Check the box under the “Create” column to tell the script to create a Google Ads link based on the provided settings.
-Repeat this step in a new row for each Google Ads link you want to create.
+    4. Check the box for “Create”
+    5. Repeat these steps in a new row for each Google Ads link you want to create
-3. Click on Google Analytics Utilities > Google Analytics 4 > Google Ads Links > Delete or Create.
+3. Click on Google Analytics Utilities > Google Analytics 4 > Google Ads Links > Modify.
 4. The script will attempt to create a new Google Ads link based on the information in each row.